zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 ### The secret 3rd licence

 So far, I've presented OSS licences as if it was a choice between copyleft and permissive.
 However, we can't ignore the default state of a project: no-licence.
 Fortunately, software licensing has been around long enough that the lack of a licence in an open-source project is a legally well-defined state.
 You might think that code published online with no licence would be in the public domain, but you'd be wrong.
 The no-licence state is implicitly _all rights reserved_.
-In other words, if you publish some code on the interwebs without a licence, and someone uses that code in almost any way, you can sue their ass.
+In other words, if you publish some code on the interwebs without a licence, and anyone else uses that code in almost any way, you can sue their ass.

 ![oprah lawsuit](/img/oprah-lawsuit.jpg)